-For communicators who cannot rely on speech, access to AAC system is essential.
+For AAC users, access to their AAC system is essential.
 If they wish to communicate what they want, when they want, they must be able to reach that AAC system.
-It is no good to them in the cupboard or left in a bag - it is too hard to get.
+AAC should not be in the cupboard or left in a bag - it is too hard to get.
 AAC users cannot communicate if the battery to their AAC device is flat.
 If AAC system is only available during morning circle or at McDonalds, this is not useful.
 Having access to their AAC system is crucial.
 Everyone should be responsible for making AAC available.
-And there should alway be a plan for when AAC is not available.
+And there should always be a plan for when AAC is not available.

 If a person has a physical impairment, we do not take away their walker when they need to walk.
 If a person has a hearing impairment, we do not take away their hearing aids when they need to hear.
 So why do we take away a person’s AAC system when they need to talk?